mattiasu/go-micro/README.md

 a micro service setup.

-- Currently using go 1.21
+- Currently using go 1.18
 - building with make in project folder
 - One module per folder, minus project

+> Shoutout to GoCode.ca